FunOrange/osu-scene-switcher/README.md

 Find the location of this new text file.
 For example, for me this is `C:\Program Files (x86)\StreamCompanion\Files\osu_status.txt`.
 Copy this address.

 ### 4. Configure the script
-Go to Tools > Scripts and click on `obs-osu-noise-suppression-switcher.py`.
+Go to Tools > Scripts and select `osu_scene_switcher.py`.
 Paste the address you just copied into `osu! status file location`.
 Then enter the names of the two scenes you want to switch between.
 For me, the settings look like this:

 osu! status file location: `C:\Program Files (x86)\StreamCompanion\Files\osu_status.txt`
 Scene to switch to when entering gameplay: `osu! twitch (handcam)`